Lercher/CocoR/Readme.md

 ## Git Branches

-* master - main development
+* master - stable development

 * autocomplete - experimental branch to record possible alternatives for an editor with autocomplete/intellisense.
   Plus integrated symbol tables for use with autocomplete.
+  Plus interactive TextBox style editor.